mitre/diu-predictive-health/README.md

 This repository provides the functions and notebooks which were used to perform test and evaluation for the paper "Independent assessment of a deep learning system for lymph node metastasis detection on the Augmented Reality Microscope".
 Note that the code provided here is only for reference; it will not work without the corresponding data and ground truth files.

-Within the data folder, a truncated version of the data is provided.
-For each resolution (10x, 20x, 40x), a csv of the data is provided which, for each ROI, lists the slide_id, fov_id, roi_id, ground_truth, subclass, and cancer prediction value.
+Although the actual whole slide images and fields of view are not provided, the data folder contains a high-level representation of the entire test set in .csv format, including addressable locators for individual regions of interest and fields of view.
+For each annotated region of interest, the corresponding line within the csv contains its subclass, ground truth label, and model inference.